-Mark your calendar for April 2, 2014 for the American Heart Association's National Walking Day - always the first Wednesday each April.
+Mark your calendar for the American Heart Association's National Walking Day - always the first Wednesday each April.

-The new toolkit will be available in early 2014.
-If you sign up now you will receive the FREE, downloadable 2014 tool kit.
+The new toolkit is available a couple of months prior to the day.
+If you sign up now you will receive the FREE, downloadable tool kit when it becomes available.
 It includes lots of fun materials and tips to easily promote National Walking Day in your workplace and make your special event a success.
-Look for a link to the kit in your confirmation email when you register.

 National Walking Day